-In addition to the application for admission, first-year students must submit an official high school transcript, a secondary school report, a teacher evaluation, and a midyear report.
+In addition to the application for admission, first-year students must submit an official high school transcript, a secondary school report, a teacher evaluation, and a midyear report (Regular Decision only).
 Students may provide standardized test scores (SAT or ACT) which can be self-reported.
-In addition to submitting the same application supporting documents as all other first-year students, home-schooled students must participate in an interview with an admission counselor and may submit the results of two SAT Subject Tests from areas other than English or Mathematics.
+In addition to submitting the same application supporting documents as all other first-year students, home-schooled students are strongly recommended to participate in an interview with an admission counselor and may submit the results of two SAT Subject Tests from areas other than English or Mathematics.
 The deadlines for submitting the application for admission and all supporting documents are referenced in the following Early Decision Plans, Early Action Plan, and Regular Decision Plan sections.
-Please note that all accepted students are automatically considered for competitive scholarships and fellowships.
+Please note that all accepted students are automatically considered for competitive scholarships.
 Transcripts and other documents required for admission become part of the permanent file of an enrolled student and cannot be returned or legally copied for the student or parent.

-The College is a member of the National Association for College Admission Counseling (NACAC) and endorses the principles contained in the Association’s Code of Ethics and Professional Practices.
+The College is a member of the National Association for College Admission Counseling (NACAC) and endorses the principles contained in the Association’s Guide to Ethical Practice in College Admission.

 Admission Selection Process

 Academic Record.
 A student’s academic record is of primary importance in the admission selection process.
-Applicants must complete in high school sixteen or more academic units, including at least four years of English, two years of the same foreign language (classical or modern), two years of laboratory science and two years of history or social science.
+Applicants must complete sixteen or more academic units in high school, including at least four years of English, two years of the same foreign language (classical or modern), two years of laboratory science and two years of history or social science.
 Furthermore, applicants are expected to have completed the mathematics course sequence Algebra I, Geometry, and Algebra II or their equivalent.
 A fourth year of high school mathematics, including trigonometry and advanced algebra is especially important for students who plan to study mathematics, natural science, computer science, economics or business administration.
 Students with slightly different high school curricula may be considered only if their records in other respects clearly indicate readiness for Rhodes’ program of study.
-Applicants are expected to be in the process of receiving a high school diploma or G.E.D.
+Applicants are expected to have received or be in the process of receiving a high school diploma or G.E.D.